SumiSastri/react-api-jam/docs/api-calls/apis-data-transfer-protocols.md

 # What is an Application Programming Interface (API)

-Application Programming Interfaces allow a transfer of data (resources) from the client data-layer to servers via the service or network-layer.
+Application Programming Interfaces allow a transfer of data (resources) from the client data-layer to servers via the service-layer/ network-layer/ application layer.
+The terms are used interchangeably and it is in this service-layer protocol that defines the basic patterns of the dialogue.

-In the network-layer, servers then transfer this information to downstream backend operations - data validation, data storage, data transformation, etc. This interaction happens with the help of API-endpoints created in the back-end.
+In the service-layer, servers transfer data calss from the client to the server.
+This information is sent via a header to downstream backend operations - data validation, data storage, data transformation, etc. A response is sent back based on this request.

-Data is transported in JavaScript Object Notation`.json` files or .`.xml` files from the front-end to the back-end.
+This interaction between the request and response happens with the help of API-endpoints created in the back-end.

+In general, a service-layer is an abstraction of computer resources and a client does not have to be concerned with how the server performs while fulfilling the request and delivering the response.
+The client only has to understand the response based on the well-known application protocol, i.e. the content and the formatting of the data for the requested service.
+Network engineers specialise in keeping the networks stable.

+There are 2 protocols - SOAP/ REST based on the type of files they expect to be transfered.

 ## Simple Object Access Protocol (SOAP) vs. Representational State Transfer (REST)?